Automated Insulin Delivery, Explained.

 Bolus doses and correction doses are given by using the Omnipod 5 App, either on the Insulet provided Controller or through a compatible smartphone.

 The result?
-Omnipod 5 proactively helps to correct highs, protect from lows4-6, and has been shown to lower A1c2 so you can spend more time living life and less time thinking about diabetes.
+Omnipod 5 proactively helps protect against lows, correct against highs4-6, and has been shown to lower A1c2 so you can spend more time living life and less time thinking about diabetes.

 ‡The Pod has a waterproof IP28 rating for up to 25 feet for 60 minutes.
 The Controller is not waterproof.